testdrive-profiling-master/profiles/Common/doc/docgen/src/Introduction.md

 **> LibreOffice's Draw is a Visio replacement application that allows you to directly '@<bookmark:Picture insertion>' vector graphics without manual conversion. \
 It can use the .odg file format, and must not be editing while docgen is running.. \
 LibreOffice installation is required.
+*> 5. draw.io (Automatic install)
+**> draw.io is a Visio replacement application that allows you to directly '@<bookmark:Picture insertion>' vector graphics without manual conversion. \
+It can use the .drawio file format, draw.io will be installed automatically if needed.
 %%%